WHYAMERICASUCKS.COM

 The dragnet widened beyond undocumented border crossers

-By August 2025, AP reported that the administration was reviewing more than 55 million people who held valid U.S. visas for any violations that could lead to deportation.
+By August 2025, AP reported that the administration was reviewing more than 55 million people who held valid U.S. Visas for any violations that could lead to deportation.
 That made the project much broader than rhetoric about recent unlawful border crossings alone.

 The cruelty question did not stay in the past